AsymLabs/realpath-lib/README.md

 absolute path.
 It should permit symlinks but we have not yet verified this across platforms.
 Functions are classified into two groups: getters and validators.

+You can also make the script avoid symlinks (use the physical system only) by altering the environment settings.

 Getters
 -------